prevwong/craft.js/packages/docs/docs/api/NodeHelpers.md

-### decendants
+### descendants
 <Badge type="function" />

-Returns an array of Node ids of all decendants
+Returns an array of Node ids of all child Nodes of a given Node.

 #### Returns
 <API items={[